DIY (DO IT YOURSELF) ON–PAGE SEO PRACTICES

 Starting with the on-page SEO and doing it right is more realistic than trying to persuade search engines to give you better rankings for off-page SEO.
 Search engines are computer programs (software) and they’re not ‘reading’ a website like a regular person, but they can only understand code and the HTML language in particular.

 You’ll ‘speak’ their language with SEO, and particularly on-page SEO.
 You aim to make them understand what a website is all about, by sending them different signals through the page layout and content optimization.
-The more cues you can give them, the greater the chances you have of having better rankings.
+The more cues you can give them, the greater your chances of better rankings.

 On-Page SEO is mostly about the customer